varunvasudeva1/ollama-server-docs/README.md

 ## System Requirements

-This guide assumes that we're working with a system with one or more Nvidia GPUs and an Intel CPU.
-It should be identical for an AMD CPU (but I haven't verified this).

-[Ollama now natively supports AMD GPUs](https://ollama.com/blog/amd-preview) so those with AMD cards can now enjoy accelerated inference as well.
+Any modern CPU and GPU combination should work for this guide.
+Previously, compatibility with AMD GPUs was an issue but the latest releases of `ollama` have worked through this and [AMD GPUs are now supported natively](https://ollama.com/blog/amd-preview).

-This guide was built around the following system:
+For reference, this guide was built around the following system:
 - CPU: Intel Core i5-12600KF
 - Memory: 32GB 6000 MHz DDR5 RAM
 - Storage: 1TB M.2 NVMe SSD
 - GPU: Nvidia RTX 3090 24GB

+> Note for AMD users: Power limiting is skipped for AMD GPUs as [AMD has recently made it difficult to set power limits on their GPUs](https://www.reddit.com/r/linux_gaming/comments/1b6l1tz/no_more_power_limiting_for_amd_gpus_because_it_is/).
+Naturally, skip any steps involving `nvidia-smi` or `nvidia-persistenced` and the power limit in the `init.bash` script.

+> Note for CPU-only users: You can skip the driver installation and power limiting steps.
+The rest of the guide should work as expected.

-## Essential Steps
+## Prerequisites

+- Fresh install of Debian
+- Internet connection
+- Basic understanding of the Linux terminal
+- Peripherals like a monitor, keyboard, and mouse

-1. ### Install Debian on the server
+To install Debian on your newly built server hardware,

 - Download the [Debian ISO](https://www.debian.org/distrib/) from the official website.
 - Create a bootable USB using a tool like [Rufus](https://rufus.ie/en/) for Windows or [Balena Etcher](https://etcher.balena.io) for MacOS.
 - Boot into the USB and install Debian.

+For a more detailed guide on installing Debian, refer to the [official documentation](https://www.debian.org/releases/buster/amd64/).
+For those who aren't yet experienced with Linux, I recommend using the graphical installer - you will be given an option between the text-based installer and graphical installer.

+I also recommend installing a lightweight desktop environment like XFCE for ease of use.
+Other options like GNOME or KDE are also available - GNOME may be a better option for those using their server as a primary workstation as it is more feature-rich (and, as such, heavier) than XFCE.

+## Essential Setup

-2. ### Update the system
+1. ### Update the system
     - Run the following command:
         ```
         sudo apt update
         ```

-3. ### Install the NVIDIA drivers
+2. ### Install drivers
+    - #### Nvidia
       - Run the following commands:
           ```
           apt install linux-headers-amd64
           apt install nvidia-driver firmware-misc-nonfree
           ```
       - Reboot the server.
       - Run the following command to verify the installation:
           ```
           nvidia-smi
           ```

+    - #### AMD
+      - Run the following commands:
+          ```
+          deb http://deb.debian.org/debian bookworm main contrib non-free-firmware
+          apt-get install firmware-amd-graphics libgl1-mesa-dri libglx-mesa0 mesa-vulkan-drivers xserver-xorg-video-all
+          ```
+      - Reboot the server.

-4. ### Install `ollama`
+3. ### Install `ollama`
     - Download `ollama` from the official repository:
         ```
         curl -fsSL https://ollama.com/install.sh | sh
         ```
-    - (Recommended) We want our LLM API endpoint to be reachable by the rest of the LAN.
+    - (Recommended) We want our API endpoint to be reachable by the rest of the LAN.
 For `ollama`, this means setting `OLLAMA_HOST=0.0.0.0` in the `ollama.service`.
       - Run the following command to edit the service:
         ```
         systemctl edit ollama.service